 Naturally, this trainwreck provided perfect fodder for a thorough riffing by the Mystery Science Theater 3000 crew.
 In particular, much fun was had at the expense of the fictional pop band's performance of "Burning Rubber Tires", whose unintelligible lyrics prompted Joel and the bots to misinterpret the chorus, "Hear the engines roar now", as "idiot control now", among others.
 In addition, the lead singer's after-song gesture of making the OK sign, smiling and saying, "It stinks" became a recurring in-joke.
 (The OK sign makes more sense in Spain, where the film was made, because the gesture is similar to "the finger" there.)

 - The Bots start up the episode by performing their one bot shows, with Servo as the son of a poor Filipino merchant.

-- For this week's invention exchange, Joel shows off his hot new guitar chord, while the Mads present the Public Domain Karaoke machine.
+- For this week's invention exchange, Joel shows off his hot new guitar chord, which ends in failure, while the Mads present the Public Domain Karaoke Machine.

 - Joel and the Bots perform "Idiot Control Now".
 It stinks.